rerikssonCO/tc-toolbox/README.md

 1. **Historical Export**

-   * Connects to the CatalystOne Mono API.
+   * Connects to the CatalystOne API.
    * Select domain, client credentials, output folder, and history start date.
    * Choose identifier field (Profile ID, Employee ID, or E-mail) and select custom fields to export.
    * Generates CSVs (semicolon-delimited) with timeline history and optional `Valid To` filtering.